 The Company reinsures credits with sub-sovereign exposure to various Spanish and Portuguese issuers where a Spanish and Portuguese sovereign default may cause the sub-sovereigns also to default.
-The Company's gross and net exposure to these Spanish credits is \$38 million and to the Portuguese credits is \$4 million.
-The Company rates most of these issuers in the BB category due to the financial condition of Spain and Portugal and their dependence on the sovereign.
+The Company's gross and net exposure to these Spanish and Portuguese credits is \$36 million and \$2 million, respectively.
+The Company rates most of these issuers BIG due to the financial condition of Spain and Portugal and their dependence on the sovereign.
 The Company's Hungary exposure is to infrastructure bonds dependent on payments from Hungarian governmental entities.
-The Company's gross and net exposure to these Hungarian credits is \$47 million, all of which is rated BIG.
-The Company estimated net expected losses of \$6 million related to these Spanish, Portuguese and Hungarian credits.
-The economic benefit of approximately \$1 million during 2015 was primarily related to changes in the exchange rate between the Euro and US Dollar and certain assumption updates.
+The Company's gross and net exposure to these Hungarian credits is \$40 million, all of which is rated BIG.
+The Company estimated net expected losses of \$5 million related to these Spanish, Portuguese and Hungarian credits.
+The economic benefit of approximately \$1 million during 2016 was primarily related to changes in the exchange rate between the euro and U.S. Dollar.